stackbill/docs/docs/StorageAndSnapshot/introduction.md

 **Stackbill** block storage can be useful when your storage needs get increased more than your computing demands, Since these block storage volumes are directly connected to your virtual instance.

-## Storage And Snapshot in Stackbill CMP
+## Storage And Snapshot in Stackbill Cloud Management Portal

 - [Adding a Volume](./volume#adding-a-volume-in-stackbill-cmp)
 - [How to format and make available a volume in Windows Machine](./volume#how-to-format-and-make-available-a--volume-in-windows-machine)